-But not everyone in our community is sharing in the promise of Austin.
+But not everyone in our community is sharing in this promise.
 Yet.

 Many of us are working hard, but still struggling to make ends meet.
 One in 10 households in the Austin area is considered low-income, and race and zip code are some of the biggest predictors of a person’s life outcomes.
-United Way for Greater Austin spurs systems-level change, shaping our metro area into a community that works for everyone.
+United Way for Greater Austin spurs systems-level change, shaping our metro area into a Central Texas where everyone has the opportunity to thrive.

 1 in 5